 SQL statement Summary of changes with upgrade impact DECLARE GLOBAL TEMPORARY TABLE Data row compression is enabled by default in temporary tables.
-However, rows are only compressed when the database manager determines that there is a performance gain.Consequently, index compression is also enabled for indexes that you create on temporary tables.
+However, rows are only compressed when the database manager determines that there is a performance gain.
+Consequently, index compression is also enabled for indexes that you create on temporary tables.
 The DISTRIBUTE BY clause replaces the PARTITIONING KEY clause.
 For compatibility with previous releases, you can still use the PARTITIONING KEY clause.
 Refer to the CREATE VIEW statement row for additional authorization changes that also apply to this command.
 DROP Due to changes in the DB2 authorization model, the SYSADM group is no longer authorized to run this statement.
 Also, you might be required to hold SECADM, SQLADM, or WLMADM authority to drop certain objects.
 Refer to the SQL Reference for details about all the changes in authorization.
 Soft invalidation is supported on the DROP ALIAS, DROP FUNCTION, DROP TRIGGER, DROP VARIABLE, and DROP VIEW statements when the DB2_DDL_SOFT_INVAL registry variable is set to ON.
 Refer to "Automatic invalidation and revalidation of database objects" in Database Administration Concepts and Configuration Reference for details about soft invalidation semantics.
+Starting with Version 9.7 Fix Pack 1, the DROP WORKLOAD statement has a new optional clause RESTRICT.
+Dropping a workload that has activity thresholds or a work action sets applied to it now returns the SQL2090N error message.
+The RESTRICT clause is the default.
+You must drop any activity thresholds or a work action sets applied to the workload before dropping the workload.
 GRANT and REVOKE The authorization to run these statements has changed.
 You are now required to hold SECADM authority to grant ACCESSCTRL, DATAACCESS, DBADM, or SECADM authority, and to hold ACCESSCTRL or SECADM authority to grant other authorities or privileges on global variables, indexes, packages, routines, schemas, sequences, servers, tables, views, nicknames, workloads, and XSR objects.
 The same changes apply to the REVOKE statements.
 The UPGRADE DATABASE command explicitly grants DBADM authority to the SYSADM group and explicitly grants ACCESSCTRL and DATAACCESS authorities to users holding DBADM authority.
 After the upgrade, grant SECADM authority to users that need to grant ACCESSCTRL, DATAACCESS, DBADM, or SECADM authority.
-Prefix operator + (unary plus) and prefix operator - (upary minus) The result data type of a prefix operator + or prefix operator - with an untyped parameter marker as an operand is now DECFLOAT(34).
+Prefix operator + (unary plus) and prefix operator - (unary minus) The result data type of a prefix operator + or prefix operator - with an untyped parameter marker as an operand is now DECFLOAT(34).
 In previous releases, the result data type was DOUBLE. (unary minus) Applications expecting a DOUBLE might receive the SQL0440N error message.
 Use the DOUBLE scalar function to explicitly cast the result data type of a prefix operator + or prefix operator - with an untyped parameter marker as an operand.